kneron/kneron-mmdetection/docs_kneron/yolox_step_by_step.md

     pip install -v -e .  # or "python setup.py develop"
     ```

-# Step 1: Training models on standard datasets
+# Step 1: Train models on standard datasets

-MMDetection provides hundreds of existing detection models in [Model Zoo](https://mmdetection.readthedocs.io/en/latest/model_zoo.html)) and supports several standard datasets like Pascal VOC, COCO, CityScapes, LVIS, etc. This note demonstrates how to perform common object detection tasks with these existing models and standard datasets, including:
+MMDetection provides hundreds of detection models in [Model Zoo](https://mmdetection.readthedocs.io/en/latest/model_zoo.html)) and supports several standard datasets like Pascal VOC, COCO, CityScapes, LVIS, etc. This note demonstrates how to perform common object detection tasks with these existing models and standard datasets, including:

-- Use existing models to inference on given images.
+- Use existing trained models to inference on given images.
-- Evaluate existing models on standard datasets.
+- Evaluate existing trained models on standard datasets.
 - Train models on standard datasets.

 ## Train models on standard datasets